Sizing Heat Transfer Stations in District Heating

 TVL,primaryTVL,secondary+ΔTapproachT_{\text{VL,primary}} \geq T_{\text{VL,secondary}} + \Delta T_{\text{approach}}

-Typical approach temperatures for plate heat exchangers in transfer stations lie between 2 and 5 K. For DHW preparation to 55 °C with an approach temperature of 3 K, a required primary supply temperature of at least 58 °C therefore results.
+For plate heat exchangers in transfer stations, typical approach temperatures lie between 2 and 5 K. DHW preparation to 55 °C with a 3 K approach therefore calls for a primary supply temperature of at least 58 °C.

-Likewise, the return temperature significantly influences network efficiency.
-Low return temperatures (below 40 °C) reduce heat losses and increase the usable temperature spread.
-The secondary-side return temperature is undercut on the primary side by the approach temperature:
+The return temperature likewise has a strong bearing on network efficiency.
+Return temperatures below 40 °C reduce heat losses and widen the usable temperature spread; see return temperatures.
+On the primary side, the secondary return temperature is undercut by the approach temperature:

 TRL,primary=TRL,secondaryΔTapproachT_{\text{RL,primary}} = T_{\text{RL,secondary}} - \Delta T_{\text{approach}}